📕

 Live chat scripts cover image

-All customers want to be served quickly, efficiently, and, preferably, with a personal touch.
+All customers want to be served quickly, efficiently, and, if possible, with a personal touch.

 Impossible?